Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 - There is no clear pattern in the error (in yellow)
 - The forecasted number of rentals seems to properly fit the observed values for week days, but seems to show a poor fit for the weekends (September 22, 23 and 29).
 - There is also a large error (around 1000) on September 21, the forecast is much higher than the observed values.
-- All errors are within 1000, which is great for the overall city at a given hour.
+- All errors are within 1000, which is acceptable for the overall city at a given hour.

 ![png](Time_Series-Stacked_files/Time_Series-Stacked_32_0.png)